-Hello everybody, PMMA or Acrylic or Plexiglass is used everywhere from our windows to sporting equipment.
-Let’s find out more about the infamous plastic which is integral part of four lives.
+Hello everybody, PMMA or Acrylic or Plexiglass is used everywhere, from our windows to sporting equipment.
+Let’s find out more about the infamous plastic, which is an integral part of four lives.

 What is Acrylic Plastic?
 (PMMA)

 Acrylic plastic, also known by many names like PMMA (Polymethyl methacrylate), Plexiglass, Plexiglas, etc., is a transparent thermoplastic material known by its chemical name “plexiglass,” with excellent strength, rigidity, and optical clarity.
 The material has many similarities with Polycarbonate and, due to its high impact resistance, is also heavily utilized as a replacement for glass.

 One key difference between acrylic and polycarbonate is that the former doesn’t contain the potentially harmful substance bisphenol-A (BPA), and the latter has more significant impact strength.

 The Density of acrylic is lower than polycarbonate.

 The one feature differentiating acrylic from other transparent plastics is its excellent weathering properties.

 Acrylic plastic sheets are easy to process and blend with organic solvents and adhesives.